FRRouting/frr/doc/user/ripd.rst

 Version 2 of RIP supports a variable length subnet mask (VLSM).
 By extending the subnet mask, the mask can be divided and reused.
 Each subnet can be used for different purposes such as large to middle size LANs and WAN links.
-Frr *ripd* does not support the non-sequential netmasks that are included in RIP Version 2.
+FRR *ripd* does not support the non-sequential netmasks that are included in RIP Version 2.

 In a case of similar information with the same prefix and metric, the